raj713335/FACIAL_RECOGNITION/README.md

 # FACIAL_RECOGNITION
-Facial Recognition software to recognise faces and make a Attendence .
+Facial Recognition software to recognise faces and make a Attendence.

 <p align="center">